near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### Recommended functions

-Although the funcitons below are not part of the standard (depending on a use case, they may need different parameters), we recommend them as a part of every implementation and we also provide them in the reference implementation.
+Although the functions below are not part of the standard (depending on a use case, they may need different parameters), we recommend them as a part of every implementation and we also provide them in the reference implementation.

 ```typescript=